-- Information about our campaigns and campaigns we support
+- To inform you about our campaigns and campaigns we support

-- How you can help support and/or fund our campaigns and campaigns we support
+- To let you know how you can help support and/or fund our campaigns and campaigns we support

-- How you can campaign with us and campaigns we support
+- To let you know how you can campaign with us and with campaigns we support

-- How you can volunteer with us and campaigns we support
+- To let you know how you can volunteer with us or if we have job vacancies

 - Complying with our legal obligations